 Be smart on social media

-Follow the best practices below so you can enjoy the benefits of social media without making yourself a target.
+Follow the best practices below to protect your identity on social media so you can enjoy the benefits of the different platforms without making yourself a target.
 Consider what you share and who you share with:

 - Never give out your social security number or driver’s license numbers.